Mean Robust Optimization: Worst-case value of the uncertain constraint

 \section{Worst-case value of the uncertain constraint}

+In the previous section, we proposed a theoretical increase in $\epsilon$ to maintain the same finite sample guarantee before and after clustering.
+However, a question remains: what is the extent of the effects of clustering if we {\it don't} increase $\epsilon$?
+In this section, we thus approach the analysis in a different manner: keeping $\epsilon$ constant, we quantify the change in the {\it worst-case value of the constraint function} that arises from clustering.
+In fact, for select cases, our results suggest there is no need to increase $\epsilon$ after clustering; under specific curvature conditions on the constraint function $g$, we may obtain a more conservative, or even unchanged solution after clustering, in which case the original finite sample guarantee is retained.

+We begin with a remark on the clustering value attained.
 The \gls{MRO} approach is closely centered around the concept of clustering to reduce sample size while maintaining sample diversity.
 We wish to cluster points that are close together, such that the objective is only minimally affected.
-With this goal, we then cluster data-points such that the average distance of the points in each cluster to their data-center is minimized,
+With this goal, we would like to minimize the average distance of the points in each cluster to their data-center,

 where $\bar{d}_k$ is the mean of the points in cluster $C_k$.
+While the best performance is attained with $D(K)^\star$, in practice we work with the approximation $D(K)$, where $C_k$ is decided by a clustering algorithm.
+This value upper bounds $D(K)^\star$.
 A well-known algorithm is $K$-means~\citep{kmeans}, where we create $K$ clusters by iteratively solving a least-squares problem.
+From here on we use only $D(K)$, and note that for the case $p=2$, we have $D(K)=\eta_N(K)$ from Theorem~\ref{theorem_mro}.

+In this section, we then show the effects of clustering on the {\it worst-case value of the constraint function in~\eqref{eq:robustopt}}. \reviewChanges{We prove two sets of results, corresponding to $g$ given as a single concave function, and as a more general maximum-of-concave function.
+For the latter, we also include the special case of the maximum-of-affine function.}